What Effective Treatment Looks Like for Teens

 - Aftercare and monitoring of substance use is crucial.
 Your teen should be in treatment for an appropriate length of time to help him make real changes.
 And treatment should not be the end of it.
 Aftercare is important in helping him stay the course and readjust to life without substances.
 Monitoring his substance use after treatment is also necessary and may mean using random drug testing.
 If he relapses, he needs to go back to treatment.
 It is not unusual for anyone of any age to need more than one round of treatment.

-Finding the right treatment program for your teen is so important in getting him sober and healthy.
+Finding the right drug or alcohol treatment program for your teen is so important in getting him sober and healthy.
 The points outlined above are based on years of solid research on treating teens with substance use disorders.
 Use them as guidelines for finding effective treatment, but also rely on the advice of professionals you trust, such as your pediatrician or family doctor.
 The most important thing is that you get him treatment.
 Without it, he could be facing a lifelong battle.

 Struggling with drug or alcohol addiction?